 Sarah Shea, 516.652.3795; Mary Ann Wheatley, 516.445.8042, Daniel Gale Sotheby’s International Realty, danielgale.com

-Photography Courtesy Of: exterior Photos courtesy of jeffrey bilhuber; interior photos by William Abranowicz
+Photography by: exterior Photos courtesy of jeffrey bilhuber; interior photos by William Abranowicz